Spontaneous scalarization: Generalizations of scalarization to other fields and instabilities

 We saw that for $\mu^2<0$ the mode behaves as a tachyon, where $\omega(k)$ becomes imaginary for sufficiently small $|k|$.
-This leads to exponential growth as discussed, and the fastest growing mode behaves as $\sim \exp[\sqrt{\mu^2/g^{tt}} \, t]$, i.e., the growth rate has an upper limit.
+This leads to exponential growth as discussed, and the fastest growing mode behaves as $\sim \exp[\sqrt{\mu^2/g^{tt}} \, t]$; i.e., the growth rate has an upper limit.

 A \emph{ghost} occurs when $g^{tt}>0$.
-There is also exponential growth in this case, however the growth rate diverges with increasing wave number as $\sim \exp[\sqrt{g^{xx}/g^{tt}}k t]$, hence has no upper bound.
-The case $g^{xx}<0$ also gives the same asymptotic growth rate as the ghost, and is called a \emph{gradient instability}.\footnote{For the simple equation~\eqref{eq:instability_eom}, a simultaneous change of sign of two of the coefficients is equivalent to changing the sign of the third one, i.e. $g^{tt}>0$, $g^{xx}<0$ and $\mu^2>0$ is also a tachyon.
+There is also exponential growth in this case; however, the growth rate diverges with increasing wave number as $\sim \exp[\sqrt{g^{xx}/g^{tt}}k t]$ and hence has no upper bound.
+The case $g^{xx}<0$ also gives the same asymptotic growth rate as the ghost and is called a gradient instability.\footnote{For the simple equation~\eqref{eq:instability_eom}, a simultaneous change of sign of two of the coefficients is equivalent to changing the sign of the third one; i.e., $g^{tt}>0$, $g^{xx}<0$, and $\mu^2>0$ is also a tachyon.
 Similarly, all three coefficients changing signs gives a stable theory.
-This is due to the fact that the equation as a whole or the action that leads to it can be multiplied by an overall factor of $-1$ without changing physics.
-However, the scalar, or any field we will investigate which carries instabilities, is always coupled to the metric and other terms in the action, which means the overall sign is meaningful.
-Hence, we will use the aforementioned classification, and say that e.g. a theory with $g^{tt}>0$, $g^{xx}<0$ and $\mu^2>0$ carries both ghost and gradient instabilities following the literature~\cite{Demirboga:2021nrc}.} In summary, ghost and gradient instabilities as we presented them here have qualitative differences from tachyons, a main one being the arbitrarily fast growth rates.
-This means a well-defined time evolution can be problematic in such theories, and it is harder to devise nonlinear quenching mechanisms.
+This is due to the fact that the equation as a whole or the action that leads to it can be multiplied by an overall factor of $-1$ without changing the physics.
+However, the scalar, or any investigated field that carries instabilities, is always coupled to the metric and other terms in the action, which means that the overall sign is meaningful.
+Hence, we use the aforementioned classification here and say that a theory with $g^{tt}>0$, $g^{xx}<0$, and $\mu^2>0$ carries both ghost and gradient instabilities according to the literature~\cite{Demirboga:2021nrc}.} In summary, ghost and gradient instabilities as we presented them here have qualitative differences from tachyons, a with main one being the arbitrarily fast growth rates.
+This means that a well-defined time evolution can be problematic in such theories, and it is more difficult to devise nonlinear quenching mechanisms.